adjuststack

 Summary

-is a specialization of the opt_send_without_block
+opt_eq is a specialization of the opt_send_without_block instruction

 that occurs when the == operator is used.
 Fast paths exist within CRuby when